efriedland/friedland/README.md

 Making Functions Do Your Econometrics For You
 ============================================
-It is currently being updated to use methods and custom classes.
+Currently being updated to use methods and custom classes.

 Overview
 --------